 Allow User to Log in Via Facebook, Twitter or Google

-Why force users to create another set of login details when you can let them sign in via an external account, such as Facebook, Google or Twitter?
+Why force users to create another set of login details when you can let them do single sign on via an external account, such as Facebook, Google or Twitter?
 This feature can alleviate registration headaches.

 Comparing to the standard registration with email, it has both pros and cons: